 Quite importantly, left context alone already drastically cuts down on pitch and timing deviation, even when no lookahead at all is available.
 Significance testing shows that pitch and timing differs more from the control condition in the trivial than in the w_n condition (Brown-Forsythe's modified Levene's test for variance of the deviations, p < .00001 for both pitch and timing).
 In addition, mean durations are significantly longer and pitch is significantly lower (t-tests, p < .00001 for both pitch and timing), however with small effect sizes.
-Thus, if no lookahead is available, synthesis using the w_n condition is clearly superior to the former state of the art of synthesizing phrases in isolation.
+Thus, if no lookahead is available, synthesis using the w_n condition.